AbdulShahzeb/BangleApps/apps/fall_detection/README.md

 # Fall Detection BLE

-Advertises HRM, GPS and Accelerometer data over BLE GATT.
-Runs a fall detection algorithm to determine when the wearer has had a critical fall.
+Advertises HRM, GPS and Fall Status data over BLE GATT.
+Runs a fall detection algorithm to determine whether the wearer has had a critical fall.

 ## Usage